dkz2r/latex-novice-academic-publishing/episodes/06-using-graphics.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Use the `graphicx` package to include images in a LaTeX document.
+- The `graphicx` package allows us to include images in our LaTeX document.
-- Adjust the appearance of images using the `\includegraphics` command.
+- We can adjust the appearance of images using options in the `\includegraphics` command.
-- Position images manually or automatically using the `figure` environment.
+- We can position images manually or automatically using environments like `center` and `figure`.
+- Floating images can move around the page as text is added or removed.
-- Control the position of floating images using parameters in the `figure` environment.
+- We can control the position of floating images using parameters in the `figure` environment.
-- Add captions to floating images using the `\caption` command.
+- We can add captions to floating images using the `\caption` command.

 ::::::::::::::::::::::::::::::::::::::::::::::::